MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 ---

-### Generate Scorecard with Rubric Figure [8.10]
+### Generate Scorecard with Rubric Figure [7.2.10]

 After a simulation ends, the Admin Client sends `POST /feedback/score` with sessionId and optional rubricId through the Feedback Gateway to the Feedback Controller.

-The Feedback Controller validates the session exists and is ended via the Session Repository.
-If not ended, it returns `409 Session Not Complete`.
+The Feedback Controller validates the session exists and is ended via PostgreSQL Session Repository.
+If not ended, returns `409 Session Not Complete`.

-If rubricId is provided, the Rubric Service retrieves the Rubric and Criterion records from the Rubric Repository.
-If not found, it returns `404 Rubric Not Found`.
+If rubricId is provided, the Rubric Service retrieves the Rubric and Criterion records from PostgreSQL Rubric Repository.
+If not found, returns `404 Rubric Not Found`.

 If no rubricId is provided, the Rubric Service retrieves the default rubric for the user's organization.

-The Feedback Service retrieves all Turn and Message records for the session from the Turn Repository and Message Repository.
+The Feedback Service retrieves all Turn and Message records for the session from PostgreSQL Turn Repository and Message Repository.

 For each Criterion in the rubric, the Scoring Service evaluates the session: